 The Financial Conduct Authority and Her Majesty’s Treasury have made some significant changes in its draft of the implementation of the Transparency Directive Amended Directive (Directive 2013/50/EU, which amends 2004/109/EU).
 In part 1 of our blog series about the Transparency Directive, we focused on the global changes to the Directive, in particular the adjustments prescribed for the financial instruments captured, aggregation methods, and calculations on the percentage of holdings.
-You can read our previous post here and complete coverage here.
+You can read our previous post here.

 On March 29, 2015, the FCA and HM Treasury published a joint consultation paper (CP 15/11) with details of how the implementation would look.
 Today, we will take a closer looking at the legislation surrounding exempt managers, the scope of the sanctions, and the reporting requirements.